 If you have broadband, you can easily watch the Ashridge Trees film on How to plant a Country Hedge

 Remove competition for your hedging.
 In late summer apply a systemic weedkiller (if you use them) before planting.
-If not cut the weeds short and use our polypropylene weed control fabric instead.
-For short lengths of hedge you can shave the vegetation off the ground with a spade, but you will need to keep an eye open to make sure persistent weeds do not come back in strength.
+If not, cut the weeds short and use our polypropylene weed control fabric instead.
+For short lengths of hedge (or long ones, if you have the energy) you can shave the vegetation off the ground with a sharp spade, but you will need to keep an eye open to make sure persistent weeds do not come back in strength.

 Always keep hedging in bags when moving it to prevent roots drying out.
 Don't let hedge plants overheat, so leave them in bags in the shade and out of the wind (bag opening away from the direction of the wind) until the last minute when planting.
 Never stack bags of hedging material.